BoyCook/TwitterJSClient/README.md

 ## Description
-A Twitter Node Module to authenticate and interact with the Twitter API from NodeJS.
+A Twitter Node Module to authenticate and interact with the Twitter REST API from NodeJS.

 ## Installation
 ```